 Although surveys and feedback have differences, they also share similarities.
 A feedback survey is a combination of both.
 It aims to collect information from your customers or employees in an efficient way.

-A good feedback survey asks the right questions to the users at the right time in the process to get efficient results.
+A great feedback survey asks the right questions to the users at the right time in the process to get efficient results.
 Learn more about our survey app for iPad.